Directors of Photography: Background

 Rakaa Iriscience also spoke on the album's production, saying: "Before we even started the record, they kind of took on the responsibility of being the main producers for the album.
 That means figuring out what's gonna happen to the beats, but that also means making the songs the best they can be, even if they didn't make the beat.
-It is a very personal thing, but to see how much both of them have internalized it emotionally, the passion is very much there.
+It is a very personal thing, but to see how much both of them have internalised it emotionally, the passion is very much there.
 It's kind of a two-edged sword, really, but ultimately, Dilated Peoples has made our best work when there's some kind of friction that leads to some kind of heed, when everyone sees something out of the potential and we're all just figuring out how to stress the same thing.
 On this record, there's been a lot of that magic.
-I think a lot of that has come out of Ev and Babs being very personal...In this group, I think Ev and Babs have really brought direction to the table."
+I think a lot of that has come out of Ev and Babs being very personal...In this group, I think Ev and Babs have really brought direction to the table".

 Evidence also spoke about why they chose Directors of Photography as the album title, saying: "I always said that Directors of Photography would be a dope title so I could tie some personal stuff that I wanted to with my mom's situation or photography or whatever.
 I think that's the dynamic of this album, learning from our personal experiences and bringing it to Dilated.
 We used to rap about rapping.
 We would rap about how we were tight, or we would have an anthem, or we'd make a concept and rap around the concept, but this time, I think, we're letting who we are show a little bit.
 We've done so much growth as solo artists.
-To not bring it up at all here and pretend we haven't had this off time or we haven't had this growth period, it would be a disservice."
+To not bring it up at all here and pretend we haven't had this off time or we haven't had this growth period, it would be a disservice".